dobrosketchkun/dither_pie/README.md

 # Image Dithering Tool

-This repository provides a Python-based tool for applying different forms of `dithering` to images **and** videos via both a **Graphical User Interface (GUI)** and a **Command-Line Interface (CLI)**.
-In addition to traditional pixelization using nearest-neighbor interpolation, the tool now supports neural network–based pixelization for a more refined low-resolution effect.
+This repository provides a Python-based tool for applying different forms of `dithering` to images **and** videos via a **Graphical User Interface (GUI)**.
+In addition to traditional pixelization using nearest-neighbor interpolation, the tool supports neural network–based pixelization for a more refined low-resolution effect.
 It also offers multiple dithering modes and custom palette management.

+**Performance optimized:** Uses multiprocessing for fast video processing, model caching for neural pixelization, and threading to keep the GUI responsive.

 All neural pixelization model files are available [here](https://mega.nz/folder/mdtnQT4K#ZkoSrVAIubonAzZuJ9QUlA).